Skip to main content

 Step 2: Remove or Degrade the Data Node From the Cluster

 Before you can remove the failed data node from the cluster, you must demote it from a follower role to a learner role.
-This step is necessary to safely remove the node without disrupting the consensus and replication protocol.
+This step is necessary to safely remove the node without disrupting the raft protocol and replication protocol.

 Execute the following commands on the leader node to downgrade the node and remove it as a learner: